quattor/configuration-modules-core/docs/mysql/index.md

 Default : none.

+#### initOnce: boolean (optional)

+When true, the initialization script (initScript) is executed only if the database was not already existing.

+#### tableOptions: nlist of nlist (optional)

+This resource allows to modify table characteristics.
+All parameters to the ALTER TABLE command are allowed.
+The key is the name of the table, the value is a nlist where the key is the parameter name and the value is parameter value if any, else an empty string.

 #### users : nlist (optional)

 List of MySQL users to create and MySQL privileges they have on the database.
 This is a nlist.
 Key is the escaped userid, in